thomas-gale/pi-gen/README.md

 #What you need

 1. Raspberry Pi 2/3 (Raspberrypi 2 not tested yet but should work)
-2. 64GB micro SD Card and SD Adaptor
+2. Micro SD Card and SD Adaptor (64GB Class 10 is recommended)
 3. Power Supply for specific Raspberrypi model
 4. An ethernet cable
 5. EthRaspbian Image